Bhaagamathie Box Office: The Anushka Shetty Starrer Strikes Gold!

-In a film industry where heroes dominate the Box Office with their fan base and collections, a heroine doesn't quite command the pull and craze as they are just seen as the glam dolls in the movie.
-Adding an exception to this theoretical myth which also has been proved as a fact practically, Sweetie Anushka Shetty has once again proved her mettle at the Box Office with her recent release, Bhaagamathie.
+In a film industry where heroes dominate the box office with their fan base and collections, a heroine doesn't quite command the pull and craze as they are just seen as the glam dolls in the movie.
+Adding an exception to this theoretical myth which also has been proved as a fact practically, Sweetie Anushka Shetty has once again proved her mettle at the box office with her recent release, Bhaagamathie.

 Anushka's Box Office Stamina